bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module6_lab/module_6_lab.md

    ●	Click on the ‘float window’ icon located at the upper right corner.

-   ●	Tip: resize the ‘Result Panel’ window by expanding it horizontally and vertically, so you can see the results and the network simultaneously.
+   ●	**Tip**: resize the ‘Result Panel’ window by expanding it horizontally and vertically, so you can see the results and the network simultaneously.

-   ●	Tip: mouse over column names to get a tooltip describing their meaning in more detail.
+   ●	**Tip**: mouse over column names to get a tooltip describing their meaning in more detail.

 7)	Explore the enrichment results in the Motifs tab from the Results Panel.
 It is a list of all DNA binding motifs that appear in more than one gene region from the prostate cancer gene list.
 They are ranked by the strongest Normalized Enrichment Score (NES).
 Some DNA binding motifs in the databases are related to a specific transcription factor, but others are not.

    ●	Check that ‘Motifs’ is the selected tab of the ‘Results Panel’.

-   ●	Which is the first motif with an associated TF?
-(Tip: use the information displayed in the “TFs” column).
+   ●	Which is the first motif with an associated TF? (**Tip**: use the information displayed in the “TFs” column).

    ●	Click on the row for this motif to display the motif’s sequence logo and related information at the bottom part of Results Panel.

    ●	Click on the sequence logo to zoom in on it.

-   ●	What are the potential target genes for this TF?
-(Tip: look at the ‘Target Name’ column).
+   ●	What are the potential target genes for this TF? (**Tip**: look at the ‘Target Name’ column).

-   ●	Tip: some explanation about the results are located at the end of this document and in more detail in the iRegulon reference paper.
+   ●	**Tip**: some explanation about the results are located at the end of this document and in more detail in the iRegulon reference paper.

 8)	Explore the enrichment results in the Tracks tab.
 It is a list of all ChIP-seq datasets (or “tracks”) sorted by strongest enrichment from genes inour network.